APogue/APogue.github.io/pages/projects.md

 - Was harm acknowledged or met with indifference?
 - Were sanctions applied consistently and fairly?

 Current oversight relies on anecdotal narratives or delayed complaints.
-This framework closes that gap with a reproducible, evidence-based method for evaluating how institutions apply their standards in practice.
+This framework closes that gap with an evidence-based method for evaluating how institutions apply their standards in practice.

 ## The Approach